jbogard/NServiceBus.Extensions.Diagnostics.OpenTelemetry/README.md

 ## Usage

-The `NServiceBus.Extensions.Diagnostics.OpenTelemetry` package provides adapters to [OpenTelemetry](https://opentelemetry.io/).
+The `NServiceBus.Extensions.Diagnostics.OpenTelemetry` package provides an extension to [OpenTelemetry](https://opentelemetry.io/).

+It is a small wrapper to subscribe to the `ActivitySource` exposed as part of `NServiceBus.Extensions.Diagnostics`, and is not required to use as part of OpenTelemetry.

 You can configure OpenTelemetry (typically through the [OpenTelemetry.Extensions.Hosting](https://www.nuget.org/packages/OpenTelemetry.Extensions.Hosting) package).